Free admission into the Abbey Grounds will only be granted to pilgrims wearing the Official Badges, obtainable from the stewards on the day

 Simple Benediction at 3pm.

-3. Immediately opposite the church, just inside the abbey gates, will be a Chapel of Reconciliation and Healing
+3. Immediately opposite the church, just inside the abbey gates, will be two Chapels; a chapel of Reconciliation where

-where Confessions will be heard from 12noon, and Private Healing Prayer will be offered by members of the
+Confessions will be heard from 12noon, and a Chapel of Healing Prayer, where Private Healing Prayer will be offered by

-Shrine's Healing Ministry for those who would like to receive it, finishing at about 3pm.
+members of the Shrine's Healing Ministry, for those who would like to receive it, both ministries finishing at about 3pm.

 All Pilgrims are asked to collect in the Abbey grounds for the Pilgrimage Mass which will be celebrated by